Eddie Gilbert (wrestler): Early career (1977–1982)

-World Wrestling Federation (1982-1984)
+World Wrestling Federation (1982–1984)

-He spent time in the World Wrestling Federation as an enhancement talent in 1982, before being promoted to mid-card status.
-During this time period, he was touted as the protege of then WWF Champion Bob Backlund.
-He continued to work his way up the card when he was seriously injured in a car accident in 1983, suffering severe injuries to his neck, arms and back.
+Gilbert debuted in the World Wrestling Federation in October 1982.
+After spending some time an enhancement talent, he was promoted to mid-card status.
+During this time period, he was touted as the protégé of then WWF Champion Bob Backlund.

+In May 1983, Gilbert was seriously injured in a car accident, suffering severe injuries to his neck, arms, chest, and back.
 Some doctors told him he would never be able to wrestle again.
-Despite this, he spent several months recovering before returning to the ring, and his injuries were so severe that he needed plastic surgery, which Gilbert disguised by growing a beard.
-Upon his return, he stated on television that Backlund had been a tremendous inspiration to him.
+His injuries were so severe that he needed plastic surgery, which Gilbert disguised by growing a beard.

+Gilbert returned to the ring in August 1983.
+Upon his return, he stated on television that Bob Backlund had been a tremendous inspiration to him.
 At a September 1983 TV taping, Gilbert's neck was (in storyline) reinjured by the Masked Superstar who executed two neckbreakers to Gilbert in the ring to win a match and a third on the floor ringside afterwards, resulting in Gilbert being stretchered from the ring and taken away in an ambulance.
-Gilbert continued wrestling for the WWF until 1984.
+Gilbert continued wrestling for the WWF until March 1984.